Ending Particle: ね

 The main key feature of is that it presents information as shared between the speaker and the listener.
 It is used in a way that assumes the listener is on the same page or has some prior knowledge of what is being said which may invite the listener to agree or acknowledge what is being said; this is very similar to saying something like "right?" or "isn’t it?" and so on.

-As for nouns and na-adjectives, you will likely find that is place after です or but i-adjectives don't need these since all conjugations take place with the i-adjectives themselves, the same with verbs too.
+As for nouns and na-adjectives, you will find that is usually placed after です or but i-adjectives don't need these since all conjugations take place with the i-adjectives themselves, the same with verbs too.

 Japanese English